 Eclipse

 Eclipse is one of the most popular integrated development environments (IDEs) and the most often used by Java developers.
 It is free, open-source software, written in Java programming language.
 The first version comes which comes from IBM rational code.
 It was created by Eclipse Foundation in 2001.
-Under the name of Eclipse foundation there were initially grouped many different well known brands like Borlands, IBM, Red hat, Rational Software and many more.
+Under the name of Eclipse foundation there were initially grouped many different well known brands like: Borlands, IBM, Red hat, Rational Software and many more.
 The last stable release was month ago so the software is being still at the process of development and improvement.
 Eclipse like other advanced programming environments enables user to create applications in many different languages.
 Each programming language may be added to the Eclipse by special plugin.
 There are also lot of functionalities available in form of plugins.
 The most important are tools for graphical user interface or IML graphs creation.
 Eclipse may be also extended with plugins responsible for connection with servers or databases.

 Eclipse has to be considered as a main developing software which was involved in the thesis.
 Despite small added or edited in the previously mentioned Notepad++ all the application code was written in Eclipse.
 This IDE is very user friendly and helpful in the development process.
 Numerous helpful features provided by the software like code colouring, code suggestion, tree presentation of project files, easy and fast code refraction make writing of the code very rapid, simple and convenient.